 - Have sufficient data to be analyzed.
 Any college missing graduation rates and Payscale earnings data was removed from our universe.
 And any college missing 5 or more metrics was removed from the final ranking.

 - Not show signs of financial distress, as defined by having at least two of the following indicators: Low ratings by bond-rating agency Standard & Poor’s, warnings from accreditors, layoffs in the last year, or being placed on “heightened cash management 2” by the U.S. Department of Education.

 - Have a graduation rate that was at or above the median for its institutional category (public, private, or HBCU).
 Or have a high “value-added” graduation rate (in other words: score in the top 25% of graduation rates after accounting for the average standardized test scores, average high school grade point average, share of entering class that are first-time, full-time students, and percentage of students receiving a Pell Grant.
 For these colleges, a graduation rate of 40% was used as a cut off).

 - Have a Cohort Default Rate (CDR) lower than 25%.

-This eliminated some colleges that may be good values, but might be facing temporary financial difficulties or be too small for us to evaluate.
-But it left us with a robust universe of more than 700 colleges.
+This eliminated some colleges that may be good values, but might be facing temporary financial difficulties or may be too small for us to evaluate.
+But it left a robust universe of more than 700 colleges.
 In our view, even the lowest-ranked of the schools on our list demonstrate that they provide at least some value for your tuition dollars.